Kai-Barker/DV100_GroupProject_Term4/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-Acknowledgements
-- Thank you Talya Beker and William for educating us in this term's theory.
+- Thank you **Talya Beker** and **William** for educating us in this term's theory.
 - [The Movie Database (TMDB)](https://www.themoviedb.org/) for providing the movie data API.
 - Bootstrap for the responsive design framework.
 - (icon website) for the icon design.
-- https://codyhouse.co/gem/animated-transition-effects/ for the kaleido scope animation.
+- [https://codyhouse.co/gem/animated-transition-effects/] for the kaleidoscope animation.

 ## Contact
 For any inquiries or feedback, please contact: